gvwilson/thirdbit/src/fiction/madica/index.md

 Madica exchanged another look with Laurellen.
 Talking to a tiny dinosaur pirate from outer space in her back yard was one thing.
 Sneaking one into her house was completely another.
-If her dad found out---
+If her dad found out—

 "Maaadicaaa!
 Laureeellen!
 Time to come in!"